shannon112/roscon-25-workshop/docs/setup.md

 - [ROS 2 Humble](https://docs.ros.org/en/humble/index.html)
 - [PX4](https://github.com/PX4/PX4-Autopilot) v1.16.0 simulator

-To further simplify working in the container, VSCode [devcontainers]() are provided.
+To further simplify working in the container, VSCode [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) are provided.

 ## Prerequisites

-The easiest way to start using and testing the ROS 2 packages made for this workshop is through the available AMD64 and ARM64 Docker containers.
+- **Docker**.
+The easiest way to start using and testing the ROS 2 packages made for this workshop is through the available AMD64 and ARM64 [Docker](https://www.docker.com/) containers.
-For this reason, the rest of the document will assume that Docker is used and therefore [Docker](https://www.docker.com/) is the only mandatory requirement.
+For this reason, the rest of the document will assume that Docker is used.

-Please [install Docker](https://docs.docker.com/engine/install/) following the appropriate instruction for your system architecture.
+- **QGroundControl**.
+[GQC](https://qgroundcontrol.com/) provides intuitive operator control of PX4 drones, it lets you configure PX4, calibrate the drone sensors and plan mission.
+QGC is already installed in the Docker images.
+However, it requires GUI to enabled for the container.
+If this is not possible (currently for MAC) then QGC will have to be installed on the host system.
+- **Foxglove**.
+[Foxglove](https://foxglove.dev/download) will make visualizing the drone state and perceived environment a more user friendly way.

-Prerequisites installation instructions are also available in [docs/prerequisites.md](./prerequisites.md).
+Prerequisites installation instructions are available in [docs/prerequisites.md](./prerequisites.md).

-Then verify the installation by pulling the latest workshop docker image:
+Once Docker is installed you can verify the installation by pulling the latest workshop docker image:

 ```sh
 docker pull dronecode/roscon-25-workshop:latest
 ```

-All exercises can be run with or without GUI.
-GUI is recommended as it allows:

-- to use the Gazebo client and observe the drones move inside the simulator,
-- to start QGroundControl directly from inside the container.

-### Using the GUI in Docker

-Successfully using GUI applications in Docker can be tricky as the setup heavily depends on your Host system.
-GUI has been successfully tested on Ubuntu 24.04 running with and without Nvidia drivers and on W11 WSL2 running with Nvidia drivers.

-- If your host is Ubuntu and you don't have Nvidia drivers + [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed, then you can either:
-  - Start the container with

-    ```sh
-    ./docker/docker_run.sh
-    ```

-  - Develop with the devcontainer `.devcontainer/linux/devcontainer.json`.
-- If instead you have nvidia drivers and the NVIDIA Container Toolkit installed, then you can either:
-  - Start the container with

-    ```sh
-    ./docker/docker_run.sh --nvidia
-    ```

-  - Develop with the devcontainer `.devcontainer/nvidia/devcontainer.json`.
-- Finally, if you the above solutions do not work for you or you're host is running on Apple, then you can either:
-  - Start the container with

-    ```sh
-    ./docker/docker_run.sh --no-gui
-    ```

-  - Develop with the devcontainer `.devcontainer/nogui/devcontainer.json`.

 ## Container structure

 - Most of the required ROS 2 packages are installed through the available binaries:
   - [GZ HARMONIC](https://gazebosim.org/docs/harmonic/getstarted/)
   - [ROS 2 Humble](https://docs.ros.org/en/humble/index.html)
-- Those packages that cannot be installed through binaries and that are dependencies for the main workshop exercise packages are source installed in `/home/${USER}/px4_ros_ws/install`:
+- Those packages that cannot be installed through binaries and that are dependencies for the main workshop exercise packages are source installed in `/home/ubuntu/px4_ros_ws/install`:

   - [Micro-XRCE-DDS-Agent](https://github.com/eProsima/Micro-XRCE-DDS-Agent) version 2.4.2
   - [PX4 msgs](https://github.com/PX4/px4_msgs) version 1.16